Born 17 June in Madrid, the second of seven children, to Vicente and Hermenia Muñoz.

 Lives in Torrelodones, northwest of Madrid.
 Curates, with Carmen Giménez, the exhibition Correspondencias: 5 Arquitectos, 5 Escultores; for the exhibition´s catalogue publishes his first essay `Notes on Three´.

 Curates a second exhibition, La Imagen del Animal: Arte prehistórica, arte contemporáneo.
 Abandons curatorial work to concentrate on sculpture.
-Makes his first welded-metal sculptures.
+Makes his first welded-iron sculptures.

 Makes his first balcony and staircase sculptures.
 First solo exhibition, Juan Muñoz: Últimos trabajos, is held at Galería Fernando Vijande, Madrid.

 Exhibits sculpture El norte de la tormenta in the Aperto 86 section of the Venice Biennale, along with a 45 rpm recording of the same title he created with his brother-in-law, composer Alberto Iglesias.
-Makes The Wasteland, his first work to feature a floor element with a human figure.
+Makes The Wasteland, his first work to feature an optical floor with a human figure.

 First solo solo museum exhibition, Juan Muñoz: Sculptures de 1985 à 1987, is held at CAPC Musée d’Art Contemporain, Bordeaux.